miyamot0/DataTracker/README.md

 # DataTracker
 DataTracker is a free, electronic data collection system designed for use by behavioral consultants and researchers.
+It is based on earlier behavioral data collection tools (BDataPro), but has been ported to utilize WPF (DirectX rendering), asynchronous file operation  and optimized user interacing.

 Features include:
   - Data collection in terms of frequency and duration